Southampton-RSG-Training/dirac-bash-command-line-old/_episodes/00-hpc-intro.md

 ## The rest of this lesson

-The only way to use HPC resources is by learning to use the command line.
+The only way to use HPC resources like DiRAC is by learning to use the command line.
 This introduction to HPC systems has two parts:

 * We will learn to use the UNIX command line (by using Bash).